Paoge "Pao" Moua

 Honor's Thesis Mentee

 Adrianna Williams is a member of the Iowa Tibe of Oklahoma.
-She is currently a senior at OSU and is majoring in psychology, with a minor in Africana Studies.
+She is currently a senior at OSU and is majoring in psychology.
 Upon graduation, she plans to apply to graduate school.
 Her research interests focus on exploring the relationship between creativity and the restoration of one’s psychological well-being, particularly among Native American vets.
 Adrianna is a wife, mother, U.S. Navy veteran, gardener, crafter, and herbalist.
 In her spare time, she enjoys quality time with her family, yoga, reading a good book, earthing in the sunshine, and exploring.

 My name is River Riddle.
 I am a tribal member of the Osage Nation.
 I am currently a senior at OSU majoring in psychology with a minor in sociology.
 My research interests include examining the relationship between stress and chronic illnesses among Native American populations specifically how autoimmune diseases develop through stressful environments.
 After graduating, I plan on attending graduate school to pursue a master's degree in counseling psychology.
 I enjoy playing sports, learning new things, and driving around the city.

 My Name is Bailey Holcomb, and I am currently a junior majoring in psychology at OSU minoring in childhood development.
 I plan on graduating in may 2025.
 After graduation I plan on going to grad school for clinical psychology.
 My research interest include identifying predictions of mental health among ethnic/minority groups ( I.e., Indigenous/Native populations, Hispanic/Latin populations).
 I also want to explore substance use and how it affects mental health among these populations as well.
 Some of my hobbies include cooking, working out, and makeup art.